oasislabs/oasis.js/docs/service.rst

    accepted by the Key Manager.
 As a result, the client can't infer a gas limit by estimating gas at a gateway.

+A Service's method call returns only after the transaction has been finalized by the Oasis network.

 .. _rpc-options:

 RpcOptions